 Do Your Research

 Research is vital when buying a used caravan, but you need to know what costs are involved such as insurance and any common problems that your chosen caravans might experience.
 Also, consider the different layouts that you might find inside caravans and what works best for you.
 All of this information can help you to make an informed decision.

 What About The Size

-Obviously, the bigger the caravan, the more space you will have which might include larger place to sleep, better washing facilities and kitchens while you will have more space to dine.
+Obviously, the bigger the caravan, the more space you will have which might include a larger place to sleep, better washing facilities, and kitchens while you will have more space to dine.
 However, with a bigger caravan comes the need for a more powerful car.
 Furthermore, you will also need to think about moving it and pitching up at campsites.
 So, while it might seem tempting to go bigger, you will need to be sensible when it comes to choosing the right size.

 Check The History

 Just like a car, a caravan should have a history.
 Therefore, you should make sure that you find out as much about the caravan as possible.
 It should have a formal service history with lots of receipts and invoices for work.
 If the original handbook is there, this is always a good sign as it is proof that it has been looked after.
 You can always ask how much the caravan has been used and what distances it has covered.

 The history will give you a snapshot of the way in which the caravan has been looked after and this is really important to make sure you get value for money and a caravan that is fit for purpose.

 For any caravan that has been manufactured after 1992, it will have a VIN that will be registered with the Caravan Registration Identification Scheme.
 This number can be found on the chassis and even on the windows of newer models.
 By carrying out an HPI check, you will be able to make sure that the caravan is what the seller claims it is and you will also be able to find out whether there is any outstanding finance.